01. The Alpes Vaudoises: Switzerland’s hidden cycling paradise

 Premium bike rental

-04. Exceptional routes starting from the Chalet Royalp
+04. Exceptional trails starting from Chalet Royalp

 During their stay, cyclists are spoiled for choice.
 This collection, designed for Chalet RoyAlp by local guides Alain Rumpf and Luca Gadotti, offers eight inspiring loops that showcase the best of the region.

-UCI Granfondo Switzerland
+UCI Granfondo Suisse

-Road – 157 km – 3,640 m elevation gain
+Road – 157 km – 3,640 m D+

-Road – 124 km – 2,920 m elevation gain
+Road – 124 km – 2,920 m D+

-Road – 117 km – 1,560 m elevation gain
+Road – 117 km – 1,560 m D+

 La Croix, Mosses, Pillon

-Road – 117 km – 1,560 m elevation gain
+Road – 117 km – 1,560 m D+

-Col de la Croix, Gravel version
+The Col de la Croix, Gravel Version

-Gravel – 51.4 km – 1,390 m elevation gain
+Gravel – 51.4 km – 1,390 m D+

-The Hills of Chablais
+The Chablais Hills

-Road – 39.7 km – 550 m elevation gain
+Road – 39.7 km – 550 m D+

 See on Komoot